 They started to throw a baseball in the restaurant’s parking lot since Bush was required to remain on the grounds.
 Silver decided to give Bush another chance and on December 18, 2015, the Ranger signed Bush to a minor league contract, two months after his release from prison.
 Bush was placed on a zero-tolerance policy and his father accompanied him to games and lived with him.

 On May 13, 2016, Bush was called up to the major leagues.
 He worked the ninth inning against the Toronto Blue Jays that night, retiring the heart of the Jays lineup.
 He would continue to battle injuries missing the entire 2019-2020 season but as of May 11, 2022, landed a spot back on the bullpen roster for the Texas Rangers.

-Amos and Bush were both knocked down many times and ultimately took responsibility to get back up.
-Do you?
+Amos and Bush took responsibility to get back up; how often do you?

 How often do you remind yourself to look around to see who in your life is extending a helping hand?